Agent Settings

 memory_interval

-- This process helps maintain important context while freeing up the context window
+- This process helps maintain important context while freeing up the context window for new information.

 Disabling Memory